paul-macfarlane/picksleagues-web/backlog/tasks/task-007 - Refactor-Sole-Commissioner-Check-to-Use-Route-Loader.md

 2. Update the '/account' route loader to pre-fetch the user's leagues with members.
 3. Update the 'AccountManagement' component to use the data from the loader and the new utility function.
 4. Delete the 'useSoleCommissionerCheck' hook.

+## Implementation Notes

+Refactored the sole commissioner check to fetch data in the '/account' route loader.
+Moved the business logic to a utility function.
+The AccountManagement component now uses the pre-fetched data and the utility function.
+The old 'useSoleCommissionerCheck' hook has been removed.